Different molecular filament widths as tracers of accretion onto filaments: Abundances

-{ The abundance behaviour described above along with the results shown in Fig.~\ref{fig:abun} show that the formation (and destruction) timescale of all considered molecules are indeed on timescale longer than the time spent at each location along the flow.
 That is, we have demonstrated that the chemistry along the flow is not at steady state.} Hence, the accretion towards the filament implies that slow-forming molecules will not reach their chemical timescale until later times, corresponding to regions closer to the filament crest, and in the accreting case we should expect, as a first approximation, narrower distributions for slow-forming molecules compared to the distributions of fast-forming molecules.

 The complicated distribution of abundances makes the width at a given threshold abundance an unreliable measure of the accretion effect on the molecular chemistry.
 A simple analytical function fitting would also be of little use.
-Instead, we measured the abundance widths using the full-width at half maximum (fwhm) of the projected column density distribution convolved with a Gaussian profile with $0.1\pc$ size, as this would better reflect an astronomical observation. { The resulting smoothed abundance distributions are available as a supplementary online figure} and the corresponding width values for selected molecules are shown in figure \ref{fig:fwhm}.
+Instead, we measured the abundance widths using the full-width at half maximum (fwhm) of the projected column density distribution convolved with a Gaussian profile with $0.1\pc$ size, as this would better reflect an astronomical observation. { The resulting smoothed abundance distributions are available as a supplementary online figure} and the corresponding width values for selected molecules are shown in Figure \ref{fig:fwhm}.

 An important aspect of the adopted model filament is the redirection of the accretion toward the filament to longitudinal flow (see \S\ref{sec:intro}).
 This longitudinal evacuation of gas adds a degree of freedom to the conservation of mass, namely the mass flux along the filament.
 Since the continuity equation in steady state is linear in the velocity, we may multiply the radial and longitudinal velocities by a constant factor and retain the same density profile.
 Although a fully self-consistent model for the density and velocity structure of the filament is beyond the scope of this contribution (Gómez \& Vázquez-Semadeni, {\it in prep.}), here we increase (or decrease) the radial velocity of the flow in order to emulate different accretion rates.
-These new radial velocities will imply that a gas parcel experiences a faster (or slower) changing environment, yielding different molecular abundance profiles.
+These new radial velocities will imply that a gas parcel experiences a more rapidly (or more slowly) changing environment, yielding different molecular abundance profiles.

 GV14 reported an accretion rate to the filament of $10~{\mathrm{M}_\odot} \pc^{-1} \Myr^{-1}$.
 Together with the static model and this nominal accretion rate, Fig.~\ref{fig:fwhm} shows the calculated fwhm values for cases with double and half the nominal accretion rate.
 Widths measured for the \ce{C2H}, CN, and CO molecules are the most sensitive to the changing accretion toward the filament, with thinner distributions as the accretion rate increases.
 On the other hand, widths for some other molecules like N$_2$H$^+$ and H$_2$CO, remain almost constant for different accretion rates.
 Yet other width values, like those for CS, HNC, and H$_2$CS, follow the opposite trend, with the molecule distribution growing wider with increasing accretion rate, although only marginally (for the density profile used here).
 For other molecules, like C$_3$H$_2$ and HCN, the corresponding width values show a non-monotonic dependence on accretion rate.